 Overview: The Florida State University Libraries in partnership with the School of Information invites eligible School of Information Masters and Ph.D. program students to apply for Graduate Assistantships in the University Libraries.
 The purpose of these assistantships is to provide graduate students with valuable, applied work experience that will enhance their classroom learning and their marketability to potential employers after graduation.

-Areas of Concentration: Three assistantships will be offered in the following areas:
+Areas of Concentration: One assistantship will be offered in the following area:

 - ability to balance graduate coursework and work responsibilities

 - commitment to teaching and learning

 - strong communication skills